 Trends are dynamic, especially in the wedding industry and we are seeing many couples move away from the multi-floral bouquet to single bloom wedding bouquets.
 These same gradient floral hues are assertive and understated at the same time while showcasing a streamlined arrangement that is eternally classic.
+However, it’s all about the flower type, as they determine the level of drama, size, texture, or simplicity.
+We also love that single wedding flower bouquets are versatile and there is a style for everyone.
+So if you are up for sorting out your wedding bouquet, see some of our stylish single stem floral ideas for guidance.

-Single Flower Wedding Bouquets#1
+Single Flower Wedding Bouquets

 Single flower bouquets – weddings are classic, romantic, and a mix of contemporary and traditional.
 They are also trendy like the huge bunch of lilacs and it’s multidimensional.
 This bouquet infuses various tones of natural purple color.
 If you dig the ombre effect, the sweet pea floral arrangement is just the perfect curation for a vintage-bohemian-inspired touch, opt for a clutch of wildflowers.
 But if you want feminine, lush, and romantic go for just tulips.
 Roses are all shades of elegant, traditional, and classic, so do white garden roses for your monochrome bouquet.
 Also, one flower that needs no filler is the dahlia, it can stand on its own, so just complement it with a cute bedazzled ribbon wrap and you have a contemporary wedding bouquet.